This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 58 Does law enforcement in your country routinely share information or investigative materials with law enforcement in other countries?
 What framework is in place in your country for co-operation with foreign authorities?

 Yes.
 Mutual legal assistance requests are common.
-Requests for assistance in criminal investigations may be made to New Zealand by certain countries under the Mutual Assistance in Criminal Matters Act 1992 (section 24 sets out which countries are eligible to make a request for assistance).
-Requests by those countries will need to outline the nature and purpose of the assistance being sought, along with specified documentation and details (section 26).
-Requests can be refused by New Zealand at the discretion of the Attorney General, although section 27 of the Act sets out an apparently exhaustive list of factors which can justify refusal.
+Requests for assistance in criminal investigations may be made to New Zealand by certain countries under the Mutual Assistance in Criminal Matters Act 1992 (the Act).
+Section 24 sets out which countries are eligible to make a request for assistance.
 Examples of types of assistance provided for by the Act include assistance in obtaining evidence in New Zealand (section 31), assistance in arranging for a person to give evidence or assistance (in relation to a criminal matter) in a foreign country (section 37), and assistance in obtaining articles by search and seizure (section 43).
 The Attorney General’s decisions providing or refusing mutual legal assistance are subject to judicial review.

 59 Do law enforcement authorities in your country have any confidentiality obligations in relation to information received during an investigation or onward disclosure and use of that information by third parties?

 Yes.
 Section 36 of the Serious Fraud Office Act 1990, for example, requires every member of the Serious Fraud Office to observe the ‘strictest secrecy’ in relation to information obtained in the course of an investigation, subject to some exceptions.